alpyen/fpga-mediaplayer/README.md

 ## Software
 - Codec development
-  - Expand the existing script to include video
+  - Finish videocodec script
-  - Using pyffmpeg as AV library to simplify extraction
+  - Add documentation on how to set up codec env with libraries and how to encode files
+  - Extract audio/video encoding to reduce code duplication

+- Add ffmpeg parameter to enforce grayscale to save space or force specific format?

 # How to open with Vivado